The far north, accessed via Diego Suarez, is home to some stunning national parks.

 Underneath the Tsingy are miles of caves and rivers.
 Indeed, some of the largest caves have collapsed to form isolated pockets of river-fed forest with their own perfectly protected flora and fauna.

-Then travel south from Ankarana through picturesque hillly countryside with vanilla and coffee plantations to the coastal fishing village of Ankify.
+You can easily combine these northern delights with a visit to Nosy Be.
+Travel south from Ankarana through picturesque hillly countryside with vanilla and coffee plantations to the coastal fishing village of Ankify.
 From here you can take a 40 minute boat ride to the island of Nosy Be.

 We arrange trips to more than 100+ destinations throughout the African continent.